Cycling Computers & Rig Set Up

 These are also among the most popular units out there.
 You can get set up at your local bike shop such as GRBC or Spindrift (which all happen to be sponsors!).
 You can certainly use your smartphone, Lezyne GPS, Wahoo or other device but you’re on your own when it comes to figuring those out.
 I don’t like using my smartphone because it’s too large for my liking and i don’t feel comfortable putting an $$$$ phone on my handlebars in all conditions.
 I’d rather risk my $$$ Garmin Edge which has proven to be robust.
 Plus you’ll want to ensure your phone’s battery power is always powered up for emergency situations.

 Alright, so you’ve got a fancy Garmin Edge or Wahoo cycling computer but the route still only exists in the ether of the interwebs, what now?
-First thing you’re going to want to do is be sure you’ve got the latest and greatest route we’ve created for the event, check the website under Route (this is for the 210 miler; shorter race route is in process).
+First thing you’re going to want to do is be sure you’ve got the latest and greatest routes we’ve created for the event, check the website.

 Click on the Full Route link in the upper left corner of the map to access the GPX or TCX file which you can upload to your Garmin.
 Once the route is on your computer, be sure to turn it on, go to your courses menu and test it out.
 Make sure the file loads and your Garmin doesn’t freeze or freak out before showing up to pre-ride or race day morning.
 Check the map page on your Garmin to make sure the route shows up and you have roads/maps for reference.
 If your Garmin doesn’t already have maps on it here’s an awesome blog post to tell you how to do that: How to load free maps on your Garmin